dAAAb/vTuber-Virtual-Production-Studio-Assets/README.md

 If you are looking for open source avatars I reccomend: Link

 ## Instructions
-(C# control system included in packm this version runs in the Editor when you push Play)
+(C# control system included in _assets version runs in the Editor when you push Play)
 * 1-9 keys will swap between cameras
 * 0 goes to Overlay mode to display